realitymod/Manual/en/the_squad_leader.md

 * You are the leader of your squad and are equipped with the officer kit.
 * You need to have 2 squad members close to you.
-* Enemy is further than 50m away on 1x1km maps or 125m or 2x2km and 4x4km maps.
+* Enemy is further than 50m away on 1x1km maps or 125m on 2x2km and 4x4km maps.

 The rally point automatically disappears after 60 seconds unless:

 * It is within 2x large map grid squares of a friendly FOB
 * It is within 2x large map grid squares of a friendly APC or IFV.
-Only those of which you can request kits.
+Only those of which you can request kits from.

-An enemy that comes within 50m on 1x1km maps or 125m or 2x2km and 4x4km maps from the rally point will disable it.
+An enemy that comes within 50m on 1x1km maps or 125m on 2x2km and 4x4km maps from the rally point will disable it.
 On larger maps it is 600m.

 A rally point rearms every 1 minute.
-Unless it has become overrun.
-In which case you need to wait 5 minutes.
+Unless it has become overrun, in which case you need to wait 5 minutes.
+Alternatively you can rearm an RP by getting close \(25m\) to a **friendly and active** FOB, vehicle depot or ACV.

 ## _Requesting Support_ {#requesting-support}